PM Modi arrives in S.Africa; looks forward to meetings with world leaders during BRICS summit | Law-Order

 A large number of Indian community members, including activists of the Pretoria Hindu Seva Samaj and the local chapter of the BAPS Swaminarayan organisation, greeted the prime minister.

 Modi then left for Sandton Sun Hotel in Johannesburg, the venue of the BRICS Summit.
-At the hotel, he met with local and expatriate Indian community members ahead of the BRICS Business Forum Leaders' Dialogue.
-The Indian community members carrying national flags and musical instruments welcomed Modi upon his arrival at the hotel with chants of 'Bharat Mata ki Jai'.
+At the hotel, he met with local and expatriate Indian community members before attending the BRICS Business Forum Leaders' Dialogue.
+The Indian community members carrying national flags and musical instruments welcomed Modi upon his arrival at the hotel with chants of 'Vande Mataram' and 'Bharat Mata ki Jai'.

-''Gratitude to South Africa's Indian community for the special welcome in Johannesburg,'' Modi posted on platform X along with some pictures of his interaction with the diaspora.
+''Gratitude to South Africa's Indian community for the special welcome in Johannesburg,'' Modi posted on platform X where he shared some pictures of his interaction with the diaspora.

 Two women diaspora members tied 'rakhi' around the wrist of Modi ahead of Raksha Bandhan, falling on August 30.